mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/sender-rewriting-scheme.md

 > [!NOTE]
 > The **From** header, also known as the Display From address or P2 From address, that is displayed by email clients remains unchanged.

-The SRS functionality improves the delivery of applicable messages that pass Sender Policy Framework (SPF) checks when they arrive from the original sender but fail SPF checks at the final external destination after they are forwarded.
+The SRS functionality improves the delivery of applicable messages that pass Sender Policy Framework (SPF) checks when they arrive from the original sender but fail SPF checks at the final external destination after they're forwarded.

 SRS rewrites the **P1 From** address in the following scenarios:

 - Messages in Microsoft 365 that are autoforwarded (or redirected) to an external recipient by using any of the following methods:
   - SMTP forwarding
-    *Some messages forwarded by using SMTP Forwarding will not be rewritten by SRS because they would have already been rewritten.
+    *Some messages forwarded by using SMTP Forwarding won't be rewritten by SRS because they would have already been rewritten.
 In an upcoming change, the SMTP Forwarding method will be covered under SRS as well.*
   - Mailbox Rule (or Inbox rule) redirection
   - Transport Rule redirection
   - Groups or DLs that have external members